Glossary

 L

-Life Estate Beneficiary: An owner who identifies a beneficiary as having a life estate interest in a formal revocable trust is entitled to insurance coverage up to $250,000 for that beneficiary.
-A life estate beneficiary is a beneficiary who has the right to receive income from the trust or to use trust deposits during the beneficiary's lifetime, where other beneficiaries receive the remaining trust deposits after the life estate beneficiary dies.
+Life Estate Beneficiary: A life estate beneficiary is a beneficiary who has the right to receive income from the trust or to use trust deposits during the beneficiary's lifetime, where other beneficiaries receive the remaining trust deposits after the life estate beneficiary dies.

 Living Trust: A formal revocable trust created for estate planning purposes.
-A living trust is one in which the owner (grantor) retains control over the funds during his or her lifetime, but also identifies beneficiaries who will receive trust assets upon the owner’s death.
-Revocable trust accounts are a separate account ownership category, which also includes informal revocable trust accounts such as payable on death, in trust for, testamentary or Totten trust accounts, are a separate account ownership category.
+A formal revocable trust is one in which the owner (grantor) retains control over the funds during his or her lifetime, but also identifies beneficiaries who will receive trust assets upon the owner’s death.
+Living trust accounts are insured in the Trust Account ownership category, which also includes informal revocable trust accounts and irrevocable trust accounts.
 Also called Family Trusts and Formal Revocable Trusts.

 LLC (Limited Liability Company or Limited Liability Corporation): A business entity with characteristics of both corporations and partnerships.
 If engaged in an independent activity, a limited liability company or limited liability corporation receives separate deposit insurance coverage in the Corporation, Partnership, and Unincorporated Association account ownership category.